 With an integrated approach, you can track lead flow and close rates so much better.
 Measure marketing performance on the volume and quality of leads they hand off to sales.
 As for sales performance, make sure that they deliver on their closing rates.

-5. It improves efficiency through integrations.
+5. It improves efficiency through integrations

 The best way to generate data between sales and marketing is to integrate your sales and marketing software.
 This integration benefits both sides with valuable data to improve their results.
-By connecting both teams’ operations, you can see the entire lifecycle of visitor to a customer.
+By connecting both teams’ operations, you can see the entire lifecycle of visitors to a customer.

 Find out how Dell increased their pipeline revenue by 10X in one quarter using an integrated sales and marketing approach.

-It will give you a better overview of how your customers interact with your brand and how they reach a purchasing decision, enabling you to create smarter marketing campaigns and improve your customer service.
+It will give you a better overview of how your customers interact with your business and how they reach a purchasing decision, enabling you to create smarter marketing campaigns and improve your customer service.